-Discover the wilds of the Southern Hemisphere, from the Falkland Islands (Malvinas), to South Georgia Island, to the main continent of Antarctica, and witness stunning oceans, intensely blue ice, and prolific and unique wildlife.
+Discover the wilds of the Southern Hemisphere on an Antarctic cruise, from the Falkland Islands (Malvinas), to South Georgia Island, to the main continent of Antarctica, and witness stunning oceans, intensely blue ice, and prolific and unique wildlife.
 Although not for the faint of heart, cruising into the Antarctic is absolutely a trip of a lifetime.

 Worldwide treaties protect Antarctica, the last and largest unspoiled wilderness area on Earth.
 Unique conservation measures protect an equally unique ecosystem, while climate change is a major concern.

 After many whale species were hunted to the brink of extinction, the International Whaling Commission established the Southern Ocean Whale Sanctuary (SOWS).
 This area covers the summer feeding grounds for an estimated 80 – 90% of the world’s whales.
 However, “research whaling” by Japanese fleets continues.
 The Antarctic and Southern Oceans Coalition (ASOC) advocates for the termination of all whale hunting.